Lullabot/windup/README.md

 A starter theme for Drupal.
 It's pretty light.
 It's made to be cloned and then hacked, please don't use me as a base theme!

+A Ruby Sass version of this theme can be found on the branch ruby-sass.

 ## Installation

 Make sure you have npm, bower and grunt-cli installed